 - Go into Deep Detail – The key to having an effective Work Experience section is being as detailed in what you did for your current and previous employers.
 Did you do project feasibility studies?
 Did you design customized costing frameworks and systems?
 Let the employer know the full extent of your abilities.

 - Itemize Your Qualifications – Make sure your qualifications are well-organized and can be seen right away by the Hiring Manager.
-In our resume sample for Cost Accountant, we put the CCA certification and the degree in Accounting in the resume objective and Strengths sections.
+In our resume sample for Cost Accountant, we put the CCA certification and the degree in Accounting in the resume objective and Skills sections.